coderamen666/srd-v3.5-md/spells/spells-m-o.md

 appropriate to an invisible creature.

-The dog is considered ready to bite intruders, so it delivers its first bite on the intruder's turn.
+The dog is considered ready to bite intruders, so it delivers its first bite on the intruder’s turn.
 Its bite is the equivalent of a magic weapon for the purpose of damage reduction.
 The hound cannot be attacked, but it can be dispelled.